cgroll/cgroll.github.io/_posts/2025-06-02-Async-Python.md

 ### Key Takeaway

 The power of `asyncio` comes from this cooperative yielding.
 Your coroutines run their synchronous parts and then explicitly `await` when they need to wait for something, allowing the event loop to efficiently manage other tasks.
 Understanding that your code *after* `asyncio.create_task` but *before* the first `await` in that same coroutine still runs synchronously is key to correctly structuring your async programs.

+**Disclaimer**: This post is the result of me chatting with an AI to dust off my knowledge on this topic.
+The AI then kindly drafted this summary based on our talk and my outline, serving as my personal ‘don’t forget!’ note for the future – because apparently, my brain isn’t a perfect recording device.
+I’ve made minor edits for clarity.